Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Emergent Gauge State from random symmetric circuits

 \subsection{Constructing the Gauge Wavefunction}

-We now show that the charged layer, obtained by contracting Clebsch-Gordan tensors across the circuit, defines a gauge-theory wavefunction \(\ket{\Phi_{\text{g}}}\).
+We now show that the charged layer, obtained by contracting Clebsch-Gordan tensors across the circuit, defines a gauge-theory wavefunction \(\ket{\Phi_{g}}\).
 For concreteness, we assume that the charged layer has been decomposed into a trivalent graph, with a Clebsch-Gordan tensor \(C_{v}\) assigned to each vertex \(v\).

-Fix an assignment of irrep labels \(\mathbf{j} = \{ j_{l} \}\) on the links of this graph.
-Contractions of \(\boldsymbol{\mu}\)-indices between neighboring intertwiners are nonzero only if the irrep labels on the two ends of each oriented link are conjugate to one another; equivalently, we may treat each link as carrying a single charge label \(j_{l}\).
-Tracing over the internal state labels \(\boldsymbol{\mu}\), we obtain a wavefunction on configurations of link charges.
-Explicitly, we define
+We first fix an assignment of irrep labels \(\mathbf{j}\) and contract all the \(\boldsymbol{\mu}\)-indices.
+Contractions of \(\boldsymbol{\mu}\)-indices between neighboring intertwiners are nonzero only if the irrep labels on the two ends of each oriented link are conjugate to one another.
+Consequently, each link can be regarded as carrying a single charge label \(j_{l}\).
+After tracing over the internal state labels \(\boldsymbol{\mu}\), we obtain a wavefunction \(\Phi_{g}^\mathbf{j}\) defined over the configuration space of link charges.
+Explicitly, we write

 where the trace contracts \(\boldsymbol{\mu}\) indices on neighboring tensors, and the product runs over vertices of the trivalent graph.
 In analogy with PEPS, the link charges \(j_{l}\) play the role of ``physical'' degrees of freedom, while the \(\mu\)-indices are virtual.